Booker brands GOP Sen. Rand Paul as ‘barrier’ to progress

 “He has voted against expanding health care,” Booker said.
 “He’s voted against infrastructure.
 He’s voted against local governments.
 He’s been our barrier and we need to remove him so that we can win our future.”

-Booker, best known for his “hood to the holler” theme in hopes of forging an urban-rural coalition, said he’s built grassroots support from people who have been ignored, marginalized and abandoned.
+Booker is the first Black Kentuckian in state history to be the Democratic nominee for U.S. Senate.
+Best known for his “hood to the holler” theme in hopes of forging an urban-rural coalition, Booker said he’s built grassroots support that includes people who have been ignored, marginalized and abandoned.

 “That’s not about party,” he said.
 “That’s about humanity.”